Skip to main content

 They are governance problems.
 And governance problems require governance leadership — structured, ongoing, and scaled to the business that needs it.

 The missing middle is not missing any more.
-It is a vCISO engagement designed for the businesses that need it most.
+It is consistent external security leadership designed for the businesses that need it most.

 Close the Gap

 59% of NZ businesses were attacked last year.
-The average cost of a cyber incident in New Zealand is $530,000 (Kordia, 2025).
-The gap between "we should do something" and "we have a programme" is where that cost lives.
+The average cost of a cyber incident in New Zealand is $530,000 (Kordia, 2024).
+The gap between "we should do something" and "someone clearly owns this" is where that cost lives.

-Book a consultation or view pricing — see what the first 90 days can look like for a business your size and what level of programme fits.
+Book a consultation or view pricing — see what the first 90 days can look like for a business your size and what level of support fits.